2025 Solar Incentives Guide for Faribault, MN - Tax Credits & Rebates

 Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
 An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
 This incentive is a tax credit for a certain percentage of your solar system's cost.

 The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
 The solar panels must have been installed on a property you own after January 1, 2006, for you to claim the credit.
-Originally, the ITC covered 30% of all costs (panels, labor, equipment and accessories), although the total amount has fluctuated slightly over the years between 26-30%.
+Originally, the ITC covered 30% of all costs (panels, labor, equipment and accessories), although the amount has fluctuated over time between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

-Your local Faribault solar panel installation expert can provide more information about the ITC and how it may apply to your situation.
+Your local Faribault solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-The new Clean Energy Credit is valid until 2035.
-American homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
-The total credit will then be decreased by a few percentage points every year until the date of expiration.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
+The credit percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives